-UNIFIED DD PRACTICUM
+UNIFIED DD PRACTICUM (PEER MENTORING)

+Prerequisite: Application and interview, consent of

+instructor

-Prerequisite: Application and interview, consent of instructor Students work as peer tutors with students with developmental disabilities enrolled in the Basic Skills Program.
-Peer tutors have the opportunity to learn about specific disabilities, interventions and strategies for teaching and behavior management.
-Peer tutors are expected to be good role models and assist with Basic Skills instruction and activities.
+Students work as peer mentors with students with developmental disabilities enrolled in the Foundational Skills Program.
+Peer mentors have the opportunity to learn about specific disabilities, interventions and strategies for teaching and behavior management.
+Peer mentors are expected to be good role models and assist with Foundational Skills instruction and activities.
 Students can explore careers involving people with disabilities through readings, written assignments and presentations.
 Good attendance is imperative.